DrEntropy/pdl/readme.md

 For part two, I need more compute, so I will be using Paperspace Gradient.
 I used a 'start from scratch' notebook.
 To setup I created a simple notebook that does
 `!pip install -Uq diffusers transformers fastcore`
 And can do the huggingspace login if needed but not sure when it is needed, I did not seem to need it for lesson 9.

+For working locally with minai I also create a pyproject.toml so that one can do `pip install -e .` to install the library.